 Many clients feel a sense of hopelessness after losing at trial.
 They believe their view of the facts was correct, but the system let them down.
 The can become discouraged, give up, and simply resign themselves to their situation.
 However, criminal cases do not end after a loss at trial.
 Our criminal justice system is the best in the world, but mistakes are not uncommon.
 Criminal defendants have the right to have their convictions reviewed on appeal.
 This means that a panel of appellate judges who were not involved in any way with the trial will review what occurred during the trial with a fresh set of eyes to determine whether the proceedings and resulting conviction were fair, just, and consistent with applicable laws, rules and procedures.

 At this stage, a different process requiring a different set of skills comes into play.
-A skilled appellate attorney must review the trial record with the goal of identifying viable appellate issues, and formulating the best manner to present those issues to an appellate court.
+A skilled New Jersey appellate attorney must review the trial record with the goal of identifying viable appellate issues, and formulating the best manner to present those issues to an appellate court.

 Speedy action is required at this point.
 After a jury returns a finding of guilt, the case will enter the sentencing phase.
 The defendant will be interviewed, a sentencing report will be prepared for the trial judge, and the court will schedule a sentencing hearing.
 A good trial attorney will continue to make the record as complete as possible by making appropriate post-trial motions and preparing arguments for the lowest possible sentence.